-We think homeowners just outside of London should shortlist estate agents based on feedback from friends and family and then haggle on price.
+We think homeowners in the UK should shortlist estate agents based on feedback from friends and family and then haggle on price.

-1.5% inc VAT is the average estate agency, based on our research covering the Surrey/Hants border areas.
+1.41% inc VAT is the average traditional estate agency fee, based on our research in 2022 but it’s always negotiable.

 If you found our guide to estate agent charges and fees insightful, explore our home movers cost guide here.
 We’ve got everything covered; from mortgage and conveyancing fees to survey and removal firm prices.